svbygoibear/hermes-crypto-core/README.md

 ```
 make build-windows
 ```
-This will build (and zip) this project as well as kick off a local dynamodb database for you to work with.
+This will build (and zip) this project as well as kick off a local dynamodb database for you to work with as you develop.
 Some info on this:
 - The zip file can directly be uploaded to [AWS Lambda](https://aws.amazon.com/pm/lambda), with a function configured as a REST API with all your environment variables and roles setup to deploy this manually.
 - It also creates your database, which you can connect on your database GUI using `localhost` and port `1433`.

 ##### CAVEAT
 Check out the [Coming Improvements](./docs/improvements.md) document below, currently there is no "seamless" way to run this project and connect it to dynamoDB in one quick command.
-Therefore for every bit of code and logic added, there also needs to be corresponding tests to ensure code quality.
+Therefore for every bit of code and logic added, there also need to be corresponding tests to ensure code quality.

 ## Architecture
 This whole application has been built to run serverless on AWS Lambda.
 This diagram gives you a rough idea of what that looks like: